 The soundbar’s high-mids and highs provide excellent clarity, keeping things balanced.
 The bass was boosted beyond level 15, resulting in a rumble that shook the walls of our test space.
 Bass lovers won’t be disappointed.
 This ability is thanks to Dolby Digital.

-Voice mode can enhance dialogue, but Standard and Movie modes are best for movies at home.
+Voice mode can enhance dialogue, but Standard and Movie sound modes are best for movies at home.
 Speech clarity was also never an issue.

-Smart Bar 3.1 is ideal for music tracks with many sub-bass, such as Silent Shout by The Knife.
+Smart Bar 3.1 is ideal for stored music tracks with many sub-bass, such as Silent Shout by The Knife.
 It delivers a strong bass response and a noticeable subwoofer presence.

 The audio sounds very powerful, with the bass set at 15.
 Bass lovers will be delighted to hear that the sub can produce even more power at 30 dB.